open-telemetry/opentelemetry.io/content/en/blog/2023/any-metric-receiver.md

 ## Summary

-In this blog post you learned how you can use a _catch-all_ receiver like the Carbon Receiver to feed any metric into your OpenTelemetry Collector.
-This approach is recommended, if none of the available receivers meets your needs, and if writing your own receiver is to time consuming to accomplish your goal, because you are not familiar with Go or you don't have the bandwidth to rewrite your existing solution (a shell script) to Go.
+In this post you learned how to use a _catch-all_ receiver like the Carbon Receiver to feed any metric into your OpenTelemetry Collector.
+Use this approach when none of the available receivers meet your needs and you don't want to write your won receiver in Go.

-As outlook, you learned about the possibility to send your metrics to the OpenTelemetry Collector directly using OTLP and `curl`.
-This approach is recommended, if you can not modify the pipelines of your OpenTelemetry collector.
+You learned how to send your metrics to the OpenTelemetry Collector directly using OTLP and `curl`.
+Use this approach when you cannot modify the pipelines of your OpenTelemetry collector.
 It will also become a valid alternative to _catch-all_ receivers with the availability of command line tools that export metrics via OTLP.